 If the complaint is dismissed, the Complainant and the Respondent involved will be offered help and guidance to restore reasonable relations between them.
 This process might include mediation.

 The Senior Tutor will keep both the Complainant and Respondent informed of the general progress of the complaint.
-Where a complaint under the College’s formal procedure leads to disciplinary proceedings, the student who raised the complaint will be kept informed of the progress of the proceedings and will be formally notified of the outcome of any disciplinary hearing and any sanctions applied that impact upon the Complainant.
+Where a complaint under the College’s formal procedure leads to disciplinary proceedings, the Complainant will be kept informed of the progress of the proceedings and will be formally notified of the outcome of any disciplinary hearing and any sanctions applied to the Respondent that impact upon the Complainant.

-If the student complainant is dissatisfied with the decision made using this procedure, they have the right to ask for a review of the decision.
+If the Complainant is dissatisfied with the decision made using this procedure, they have the right to ask for a review of the decision.
 This review will be conducted in accordance with paragraph 6.4 of the procedure.
-If following the review the original decision is upheld, a Completion of Procedures letter should be issued to the student to enable them to raise the complaint with the Office of the Independent Adjudicator.
+If following the review the original decision is upheld, a Completion of Procedures letter should be issued to the Complainant to enable them to raise the complaint with the Office of the Independent Adjudicator.

 Discipline